 The Food Law and Policy Clinic of Harvard Law School (FLPC), a division of the Center for Health Law and Policy Innovation, was established in 2010 to link Harvard Law School students with opportunities to work with clients and communities on various food law and policy issues.
 The FLPC provides legal and policy guidance to a range of clients seeking to increase access to healthy foods, assist small and sustainable farmers in breaking into new commercial markets, and reduce waste of healthy, wholesome food, while educating law students about ways to use law and policy to impact the food system.
 The FLPC engages a strong policy orientation as well as substantive expertise in the food system to assist a range of federal, state, and local clients around the world in understanding the legal and policy regimes that apply to food production and sales.

-Key Individuals: Emily Broad Leib, Lee Miller, Nicole Negowetti, Annika Nielsen
+Key Individuals: Emma Scott, Emily Broad Leib, Nate Rosenberg

 Harvard Law School, Health Law and Policy Clinic